johnnyshankman/hihat/README.md

 hihat is a simple a way to play your music library, similar to the way you would play your library with iTunes or Windows Media Player in the early 2000s.

-Remember playing a song and seeing the album art nice and big?
-Remember when the song would play the second after you double clicked?
-Remember zen of listening offline?
+Remember the zen of listening offline?
+This brings that back.
+No share links, no lag, no tiny album art -- just music.

 As a music file hoarder I've found myself extremely disappointed with the UX of modern media players like VLC (no album art display) and Spotify (shows very few songs on screen), so I built this to make me happy again.